 Block is the recipient of the 2019 Murrow Lifetime Achievement Award in Journalism, awarded by the Edward R. Murrow College of Communication at Washington State University, as well as the 2019 Lifetime Achievement Award from the Fulbright Association.

-Block began at NPR in 1985 as an editorial assistant for All Things Considered and rose to become senior producer.
-From 1994 to 2002, she was a New York reporter and correspondent.
-Her reporting after the attacks of September 11, 2001, helped earn NPR a Peabody Award.
+Block began her career at NPR in 1985 as an editorial assistant for All Things Considered, and rose through the ranks to become the program's senior producer.

 She was a reporter and correspondent in New York from 1994 to 2002, a period punctuated by the terrorist attacks of Sept.
 11. Her reporting after those attacks helped earn NPR a George Foster Peabody Award.
 Block's reporting on rape as a weapon of war in Kosovo was cited by the Overseas Press Club of America in awarding NPR the Lowell Thomas Award in 1999.